mbasagoitia/yale-library-project/README.md

 #### Images

-- All original images are used with permission
+- All original images are used with permission from the Yale media and communications department
 - Decorative images are sourced from <a href="https://unsplash.com/">Unsplash</a>, an open-source image repository.

 - Desktop icon: <a href="https://www.flaticon.com/free-icons/music-book" title="music book icons">Music book icons created by Freepik - Flaticon</a>